Sushira/CPMA/README.md

 --To install multiple apps without uninstalling the old one, change the 'id' attribute of widget tag in config.xml file.
---The <name> tag specifies the app name
+The 'name' tag specifies the app name.

  Do visit https://cordova.apache.org/ and https://cordova.apache.org/docs/en/latest/